 Updating WordPress components like themes, plugins and even the core CMS is a regular process.
 There are mainly two types of update procedures.
-The first one can be performed automatically (in background) with few clicks of mouse.
+The first one can be performed automatically (in a background) with few clicks of the mouse.
 This method mainly works for the core and the themes/plugins you’ve installed from the native WP repository accessible from the dashboard.

 But if a plugin/theme was uploaded by the user and then installed on the WP setup, that component wouldn’t be eligible for automatic/background update.
 Generally, premium themes and plugins need to be updated manually which is a bit trickier.

 When your theme author prepares an upgrade, they would notify you via email or your user dashboard on their site.
 Download the latest version of the theme when available.

 Remember, before updating any theme or major plugin, it’s recommended to create a backup of the total WordPress installation so that you will be able to revert the changes should any unexpected situation arises.
 If the theme you are going to update is currently live on your site, first activate another theme to deactivate the target theme.
 This will make your site look different until you activate the latest version of the target theme.
 Okay, assuming that you are aware of these issues, let’s step forward.

 Method 1: Using a File Manager